gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/AppModel/Gapotchenko.FX.AppModel.Information/README.md

 ## Information About Another Part of the App

-Sometimes a program consists of several parts, each of which has its own product information.
+Sometimes a program consists of several parts, each of which has its own associated product information.

 To get information about a specific part of the program other than the main app, use `AppInformation.For(Type)` method: